griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 <img width="846" alt="Anchor heatmap" src="https://github.com/user-attachments/assets/2e442523-6f27-4733-8489-ee8bad31251f" />

+> [!NOTE]
+> See more examples of how to use pVACview for neoantigen candidate review [here](https://pvactools.readthedocs.io/en/latest/pvacview/pvacseq_module/pvacseq_vignette.html)

 ## Genomics Review (post ITB meeting)

 Once the ITB meeting is complete and the preliminary set of candidates has been nominated, a genomics review of all candidates must be completed following the procedures and criteria laid out below.

-## Example Location of Files Needed for Genomics Review
+### Example Location of Files Needed for Genomics Review

 **Variants Review Files**